-The fragmented picture painted by the letters and documents did not shed enough light on the students and their lives, so I started working on the genealogical research.
-I wanted to learn the human story.
-I searched the Ellis Island records on line, the Mormon records, every Puerto Rican genealogy site there is, and I even called strangers.
+The fragmented picture painted by the letters and documents did not shed enough light on the students and their lives, so I started research on genealogies.
+I searched the Ellis Island records online, the Mormon records and every Puerto Rican genealogy site that I could access.
 I found scattered information.
+[36]

 The first living relatives of the Carlisle Student I was able to find were the family of Elvira Vélez.
-Laura Irrizary answered my E-mail and painted a full picture of the Vélez Family.
+Laura Irrizary answered my e-mail and painted a full picture of the Vélez Family.
 Francisco Vélez, Elvira's father, was a landowner of a big sugar-cane plantation.
 He was rich and was elected major of Lajas, a town located in the southwest coast of PR, after the U.S. invasion.
 Besides Elvira, he also had two sons, whom he sent to study medicine in the U.S. at Georgetown University.
 After her return to Puerto Rico, Elvira married Gustavo Grana, and together they owned a pharmacy.
-One of her grandchildren has a genealogical website were he has posted her picture.11 I held a very interesting conversation with her only surviving child, retired engineer Gustavo Grana.
+One of her grandchildren has a genealogical website were he has posted her picture.
+I held a very interesting conversation with her only surviving child, retired engineer Gustavo Grana.
 Elvira told her family that she went to high school in PA.
 Specifically, she mentioned Dickinson Prep School, but never mentioned Carlisle Indian School.
+[37]